Key Takeaways

 Many remote workers do not work at the same spot all day.
 You might start at your desk, move to the couch for a meeting, and work from a cafe in the afternoon.
 This variety can be beneficial – if you manage it correctly.

-The portable ergonomic kit: If you frequently work from different locations, assemble a small kit: a lightweight laptop stand ($15 to $25), a compact wireless keyboard and mouse ($20 to $30), and a lumbar support cushion ($15 to $25).
-This kit fits in a bag and lets you create a reasonable setup almost anywhere.
+If you frequently work from different locations, assemble a small kit: a lightweight laptop stand ($15-$25), a compact wireless keyboard and mouse ($20-$30), and a lumbar support cushion ($15-$25).
+This kit fits in a bag and allows you to create a reasonable setup almost anywhere.
 Total cost: under $75.

 The Video Call Factor